glpaparelli/competitive-programming/notes/cp-notes.md

 It is possible that some mosquito cannot be eaten right away, the uneaten mosquitoes will be stored in their own BST (`mosquitoBST`), using their landing position as keys.

 **We have to handle overlaps**.
-If a frog partially overlaps with another then we have to fix the overlap to make sure that thy cover different ranges.
+If a frog partially overlaps with another then we have to fix the overlap to make sure that they cover different ranges.
 If a frog totally overlaps with another then the second frog will never eat and must be removed.
 To solve the overlapping that may arise within the input:
 - Sort the frogs by their position